NIV-DEVELOPER/STO/README.md

 This project shows a solution for storage management between Kubernetes and Storage products.

-We, represent ZTE coporation, are in charge of this project.
-And meanwhile, welcome everybody to contributing this project.
+Welcome everybody to contributing this project.

+[CSI](http://blog.kubernetes.io/2018/01/introducing-container-storage-interface.html) will be taken into consideration.